markabrahams/node-net-snmp/CONTRIBUTING.md

 failure is in the library's response handling), still include both.
 If an issue is logged without these two packet captures, it is highly likely that your problem will be ignored, simply because we do not have the device in question to progress an investigation.

+7. **Write in English** &mdash; The diversity of humanity is a wonderful thing, and we here embrace people of all countries and ethnicities.
+But English is necessary for communication here, as it is allows for technical interchange among the wider audience in this particular context.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 They say that "less is more",